Thomas Zeltner: Current position

-In 2020, the World Health Organization (WHO) announced that Zeltner was one of the founding board members and the first chairman of the WHO Foundation.
-As of May 2020, Zeltner is acting as interim CEO of the WHO Foundation, an independent grant-making foundation focused on addressing the most pressing global health challenges of today and tomorrow.
+In 2020, the World Health Organization (WHO) announced that Zeltner was one of the founding board members and the first chairman of the WHO Foundation, an independent grant-making foundation focused on addressing the most pressing global health challenges of today and tomorrow.

-He is co-founder of the Global Patient Safety Forum, a convening organization of world patient safety organizations; and a member of the steering board of the Global Patient Safety Challenge, Medication Safety, of the World Health Organization.
-He is a member of the editorial board of the journal Health Systems and Reform.

-Since 1992, he has been Professor of Public Health at the University of Bern and is a visiting scientist at the Harvard School of Public Health (Boston).
-From 2018 to 2022 he serves as a member of the Board of the Medical University of Vienna (Austria).
+Since 1992, he has been Professor of Public Health at the University of Bern.
+Since 2018 he also serves as a member of the Board of the Medical University of Vienna (Austria).

-Zeltner has served as chairman of the board of the health insurer KPT until 2020, the leading online insurance company in Switzerland, which is repeatedly qualified as the best health insurer of Switzerland.
-He is also president of Blood Transfusion CRS Switzerland, the organization in charge of securing Switzerland's provision with blood and blood products.
+In 2023 he was elected as president of Swiss Red Cross.